2023 Most Focused Bachelor’s Degree Colleges for Music History in Massachusetts

 Avg Cost*

-With all of the options students have for higher education today, it can be tough to choose which direction to take.
+Students have lots of options to chooose from today when trying to decide which college to attend.
 College Factual has developed its “Schools for a Bachelor’s Highly Focused on Music History Major in Massachusetts” ranking as one item you can use to help make this decision.

-This year’s “Schools for a Bachelor’s Highly Focused on Music History Major in Massachusetts” ranking analyzed 4 colleges that offered a degree in music history.
+For this year’s “Schools for a Bachelor’s Highly Focused on Music History Major in Massachusetts” ranking, we looked at 4 colleges that offer a degree in music history.
 That schools that top this list have a program in music history in which the largest percentage of students at the school are enrolled.

 For more information, check out our ranking methodology.